cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Development Setup.md

   `8080`.
 However, in case you use one Glassfish server for multiple domains or you have configured you Glassfish servers with different admin and http ports, the you have to set these values properly.

+- In the `service-adapter` project, proceed in a similar way

+ ## Building CoCoME

+ On command line you may build CoCoME as follows:
+ - Enter `maven-cocome-project`
+   `mvn -s settings.xml clean compile package`
+   You may execute these three steps also with separate Maven calls.
+ - Switch to the other repository and run Maven
+   `mvn -s settings.xml clean compile package`

+The resulting packages can now been deployed by hand, via `mvn -s settings.xml install`(in both projects), or via the deployment script `deployment.sh`.
+Please read the `Deployment Setup.md`.